thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Pretty straight forward right?
-We import `Control` from `@angular/common` to have the type information the function's signature and simply test a regular expression with the `Control`'s value.
+We import `FormControl` from `@angular/forms` to have the type information the function's signature and simply test a regular expression with the `FormControl`'s value.
 That's it.
 That's a validator.

 But how do we apply them to other form controls?
-Well, we've seen how `Validators.required` and the other validators are added to the `new Control()` calls. `Control()` takes an initial value, a synchronous validator and an asynchronous validator.
+Well, we've seen how `Validators.required` and the other validators are added to the `new FormControl()` calls. `FormControl()` takes an initial value, a synchronous validator and an asynchronous validator.
 Which means, we do exactly the same with our custom validators.

 {% highlight js %}
 {% raw %}
 ngOnInit() {
-  this.form = new ControlGroup({
+  this.form = new FormGroup({
     ...
-    email: new Control('', validateEmail)
+    email: new FormControl('', validateEmail)
   });
 }
 {% endraw %}